ncatlab/nlab-content/pages/7/8/9/3/23987/content.md

   **Demonstration of Quantum Energy Teleportation by Superconducting Quantum Processors and Implications for Communications and High Energy Physics**

   > Quantum energy teleportation is a theoretical concept in [[quantum physics]] that describes the transfer of [[energy]] from one location to another without the need for a physical medium to carry it.
 This is made possible by means of universal properties of [[quantum entanglement]] and measurement of quantum states.
 The role of QET in physics and information engineering is largely unexplored, as the theory has not received much attention for long time since it was proposed about 15 years ago.
 To validate it on a real quantum processor, my research has tested the energy teleportation protocol in its most visible form for the first time on IBM's superconducting quantum computer.
 In my colloquium talk, I will explain the historical background of quantum energy teleportation, quantum circuits and quantum operations.
-Moreover I will present a concrete setup for a long-distance and large-scale quantum energy teleportation with real quantum networks.
+Moreover I will present a concrete setup for a long-distance and large-scale quantum energy teleportation with real [[quantum networks]].

   > In addition, I will present the results of quantum simulations with relativistic field theory as a study based on the high-energy physics perspective and the [[symmetry protected topological phase|symmetry-protected topological (SPT) phase of matter]] of quantum energy teleportation.
 The models will describe include the two dimensional QED (the massive Thirring model), the AKLT model, the [[Haldane model]], and the Kitaev model.
 Those results show that the phase diagrams of the field theory and SPT phase are closely related to energy teleportation.

-  > In summary my talk will provide a novel suggestion that quantum energy teleportation paves a new pathway to a link between quantum communication on real quantum network, phase diagram of quantum many-body system, and quantum computation.
+  > In summary my talk will provide a novel suggestion that quantum energy teleportation paves a new pathway to a link between quantum communication on real [[quantum network]], phase diagram of quantum many-body system, and quantum computation.

 \linebreak